ajktown/docs/dev/writing_conventions/fe/passing-callbacks.md

 Components are allowed to define a callback simply named `onClick()`.
 If you have to define multiple `onClick()`, you should either create separate hooks or separate components.

+The reason behind this is that component does only one job.
+If you have to define multiple `onClick()`, it means that your component is doing multiple jobs.
+And it is not a good practice.

 ## Style Components

 Style Components should receive a callback function as `onClick()` props.
 If internal function is required, it should be named `handleClick()`.